josephlarralde/arduinoAnalogsInToSerial/README.md

 ### Arduino code

-The `analogsInToSerial.ino` program sends analog inputs over serial via a minimalistic message system : it prepends each channel value with a `A0`, `A1`, ... `A5` message to allow any client to parse the incoming data flow.
+The `analogsInToSerial.ino` program sends analog input values over the serial port via a minimalistic message system : it prepends each channel value with a `A0`, `A1`, ... `A5` message to allow any client to parse the incoming data flow.

 ### Pure data patch